TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 ## Acknowledgements

 This package simply implements published work[^Chamberlain_etal_2019], and the Julia code available here was essentially translated from code by Matt Chamberlain at CSIRO.
-Benoît Pasquier (@briochemc) is funded through CSIRO's CarbonLock Future Science Platform.
+Benoît Pasquier (@briochemc) is funded through CSIRO's CarbonLock Future Science Platform, supervised by Richard Matear at CSIRO.